awslabs/aws-sdk-kotlin/docs/design/endpoint-resolution.md

 }
 ```

-NOTE: the algorithm for resolving an endpoint is described [here](https://code.amazon.com/packages/AWSRegionsAndEndpoints/trees/mainline#resolving-endpoints-in-sdks-and-tools)
+NOTE: the algorithm for resolving an endpoint is described in AWSRegionsAndEndpoints

 # Revision history